dsc-courses/dsc10-notes/_sources/01-getting_started/tools.md

 HTML, images, videos and more that can be edited and executed *right in the browser*.
 Notebooks are like advanced calculators, in the sense that the user can write a piece of code, run it, and see the result below.
-Many of the pages in this textbook are written in Jupyter Notebooks, and you will be able to click a button to open the notebook and interact with the code on the page (even editing it, if you want).
+Many of the pages in these notes are written as Jupyter Notebooks, and you will be able to click a button to open the notebook and interact with the code on the page (even editing it, if you want).